excamera/mu/README.md

 3. Run the command on the retrieved files.
 4. Upload the resulting Y4M.

-Because each state has to refer to the state that comes after it, the classes corresponding to each state need to be defined in reverse order.
-Let's start with `PNG2Y4MConfigState`, which is the first state.
+Because each state has to refer to the state that comes after it, the classes corresponding to each state need to be defined in reverse order in the source file.
+Let's start with `PNG2Y4MConfigState`, which is the state machine's entry point.

 #### `PNG2Y4MConfigState` ####